-In order to address the concerns of delegations on this matter, while keeping the pace of the procedure for the approval of the Directive, the Presidency proposes that at the time of adoption of the Directive the Council approve a declaration concerning the necessity to coordinate the scope of the criminal law and the civil law instruments.
-A draft of such declaration is set out in Annex II to this note.
+Furthermore, the majority of delegations supported the proposal of the Presidency for the adoption by the Council, at the time of the adoption of the Directive, of a declaration concerning the negotiations on the draft Regulation concerning protection measures adopted in civil matters.
+A draft of this declaration is set out in Annex II to this note.